by Matt Slick

 "Therefore I said to you that you will die in your sins; for unless you believe that I am, you will die in your sins," (John 8:24).

 It is important to believe that Jesus is the "I am," especially when we understand that when Moses was talking to God at the burning bush and asked God what His name was, the Lord said, "I am that I am," (Exodus 3:14).

 So, believing in Jesus means you believe that He is God and flesh (Colossians 2:9).
 In addition, you must believe the Gospel (Mark 1:15) that is defined as the death, burial, and resurrection of Jesus (1 Corinthians 15:1-4).

 What is true belief?

-Not only must you believe in the true Jesus but you must also have true faith.
+Not only must you believe in the true Jesus but also you must have true faith.
 In theology we talk about two kinds of faith: ascentia and fiducia.
 Ascentia is nothing more than mental acknowledgment.
 The devil, for example, acknowledges that God exists (James 2:19).
 But he does not have fiducia.
 That is, he does not have a trusting faith in God.
 It is fiducia that Christians are supposed to possess.
 We are to have a faithful independent trust in the work of Christ upon the cross who cleansed us from our sins.
 We don't just have mental acknowledgment that Jesus lived and died on the cross.
-We not only believe that, but we also trust in the sin sacrifice that Jesus made on that cross.
+We not only believe that but we also trust in the sin sacrifice that Jesus made on that cross.